-So maybe you are one of those people that has thought that leftovers are lame.
-That couldn’t be further from the truth.
+So maybe you are one of those people who thought that leftovers are lame.
+That couldn't be further from the truth!
 Need some convincing?
-Check out why we are obsessed with leftovers.
-That’s right, obsessed!
+We are completely obsessed with leftovers.
+That's right, obsessed!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 These reheating tips will help transform your leftovers from potential mush to something delicious you look forward to.